 Why MFA is important

-As the security environment changes on the web, it is becoming increasingly clear that MFA will be vital.
+As the security landscape on the web evolves, it is becoming increasingly clear that MFA will be vital.
 If everything is done properly, we expect it to prevent hackers from getting inside of your account because it would be hard for them to provide additional evidence of account ownership.

 By now it is clear that usernames and passwords are vulnerable but still beneficial.
-However, one has to wonder for how long until we no longer need them?
+However, one has to wonder how long it will be before we no longer need them?
 Time will tell.

-Now, to point out how important MFA is, let us look at how Google announced a new plan for automatic enrollment of MFA for all its users, which numbers in the millions.
+Now, to point out how important MFA is, let us look at how Google announced a new plan for automatic MFA enrollment for all its users, who number in the millions.
 Bear in mind that Google has long supported MFA, but only as an option.
 But this is no longer the case as the search giant wants to make it standard.

 Benefits of using Multi-Factor Authentication